The Score (2001 film): Box office

-In its opening weekend, the film opened at #2 in the U.S. box office raking in $19 million, behind Legally Blonde.
-After its July 13, 2001 opening, the $68 million film earned a gross domestic box office take of $71,107,711.
+In its opening weekend, the film opened at number 2 in the U.S. box office, raking in $19 million, behind Legally Blonde.
+After its debut on July 13, 2001, the $68 million film earned a gross domestic box-office income of $71,107,711.
 Combined with the international box office, the worldwide total is $113,579,918.

 Critical response

-On Rotten Tomatoes the film has a "Certified Fresh" 73% rating based on 128 reviews, with an average rating of 6.5/10.
-The website's critical consensus reads, "Though the movie treads familiar ground in the heist/caper genre, De Niro, Norton, and Brando make the movie worth watching."
-On Metacritic the film has a score of 71% based on reviews from 29 critics.
+On Rotten Tomatoes, the film has an approval rating of 74%, based on 129 reviews, with an average rating of 6.5/10.
+The website's critical consensus reads: "Though the movie treads familiar ground in the heist/caper genre, De Niro, Norton, and Brando make the movie worth watching."
+On Metacritic, the film has a weighted average score of 71 out of 100 based on 29 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on a scale of A+ to F.

-Roger Ebert of the Chicago Sun-Times gave it three and a half stars, calling it "the best pure heist movie in recent years."
+Roger Ebert of the Chicago Sun-Times gave it three-and-a-half stars out of four, calling it "the best pure heist movie in recent years".

-Peter Travers, film critic for Rolling Stone, pointed out that when "two Don Corleones team up," he expected "the kind of movie that makes people say, 'I'd pay to see these guys just read from the phone book.'"
+Peter Travers, film critic for Rolling Stone, pointed out that when "two Don Corleones team up", he expected "the kind of movie that makes people say, 'I'd pay to see these guys just read from the phone book'".
 However, he concluded, "There's nothing you can't see coming in this flick, including the surprise ending.
 Quick, somebody get a phone book."

 Accolades

-Angela Bassett won a NAACP Image Award for Outstanding Supporting Actress in a Motion Picture for her portrayal of DeNiro's girlfriend, Diane.
+Angela Bassett won an NAACP Image Award for Outstanding Supporting Actress in a Motion Picture for her portrayal of Nick's girlfriend Diane.
+She was also nominated for the BET Awards Best Actress.